sydasif/python-book/docs/source/01_introduction/02_install.md

 Indentation is a fundamental aspect of Python's syntax.
 Unlike many programming languages that use curly braces `{}` to define code blocks, Python relies on indentation.
 Proper indentation ensures that your code is structured correctly and is a crucial aspect of Python's readability.

-### Use of spaces
+### Use of Spaces

 Consistent use of spaces is essential in Python, particularly for indentation.
 The recommended standard, according to the PEP8 style guide, is to use four spaces for each level of indentation.
 Adhering to this standard enhances code readability and maintainability.

-### Python script and executing
+### Python Script and Execution

 To create and execute a Python script, follow these steps:

 - Create a Python script file with a `.py` extension, for instance, `my_code.py`.
-- In Linux or MacOS, you can include a "shebang" line at the beginning of your script to specify the Python interpreter to use.
+- In Linux or macOS, you can include a "shebang" line at the beginning of your script to specify the Python interpreter to use:

 ```bash
 #!/usr/bin/env python